-Another important direction is making our statistical tools sufficiently computationally efficient and off-the-shelf so that ecologists can use them routinely.
-Joint species distribution models (JSDMs) have become routinely used in ecology, but their inference methods cannot handle new species discovery and/or the presence of many rare species in the sample.
+Another important direction is making our statistical tools computationally efficient and accessible so that ecologists can easily use them.
+Joint species distribution models have become routinely used in ecology, but their inference methods cannot handle new species discovery and/or the presence of many rare species in the sample.
 It is of substantial importance to be able to predict future species discovery based on current samples, while accurately characterizing uncertainty and accommodating effects of climate change and other covariates.
-It is additionally of substantial interest to infer which species are endangered and should be add to so-called red lists.
+It is also of substantial interest to infer which species are endangered and should be added to so-called red lists.
 Our statistical tools provide a first step towards automating such inferences and decisions.